tdkehoe/Learn-To-Code-By-Breaking-Stuff/Angular_CRUD.md

 * In the "Movie" field: ```data-toggle="tooltip" data-placement="top" title="Wikipedia is a good source of movie info."```
 * In the "Who To Blame" field: ```data-toggle="tooltip" data-placement="top" title="Could be the director, actor, producer, etc."```

+Let's add validation to our form.
+We'll only require one field, the movie name.
+Put ```required``` at the end of the ```movieName``` input.
+It's standard to put a red asterisk after the label for required fields.
+You can make a red asterisk with ```<span style="color: red">*</span>```.
+IMHO no one is going to forget to enter the movie name, and if they do they'll get a prompt, so the red asterisk just clutters our clean design.

 The ```Return to index route``` looks like unpolished.
 Let's make the ```<h1>``` heading the return path.
 In ```index.html``` change ```<h1>CRUDiest Movies Database</h1>``` to

 ```html